oveddan/blog/content/posts/presence/controlling-a-kinetic-sculpture/index.md

 ## Scaling up the prediction space for a large installation

-The biggest question for me was if this would be able to predict the gaze across a larger format such as a kinetic installation.
+When I started work on this project, the biggest question for me was if this model would be able to predict the gaze across a larger format such as a kinetic installation.
 The prediction space for the model was in cm relative to the camera, but the predictions were done on devices as large as the IPad, at (x cm - TODO: fill out!)

 This presented multiple challenges.
 The installation was to be about 4 x 3 feet, much bigger than the prediction space.
-How could this then be translated?
+How could this then be translated to the breadth of a larger installation?

-When testing on a computer monitor, the predicted gaze would work reasonably well when moving eyes left to right near the camera, but would rarely reach the left and right edges of the screen and never reach the bottom corners.
+When I first got the model working I tested it on a computer monitor; the predicted gaze would work reasonably well when moving eyes left to right near the camera, but would rarely reach the left and right edges of the screen and never reach the bottom corners.
 This reflected the heat map of the prediction space, and I started to worry that the gaze prediction would perform even more poorly on a larger format than a computer monitor.
 I started to doubt if gaze prediction would work at all for the kinetic installation, felt dejected, and wanted to abandon the project.

 However, when testing on a large tv screen, the gaze estimations performed better, and would be able to reach the edges of the screen.
 I concluded that